rightson/corestack/docs/README.md

 ### Adding New Documentation

-1. **Determine the category** - Is it evaluation, feature, or architecture?
+1. **Determine the category** - Is it proposal, feature, or architecture?
 2. **Create the file** in the appropriate directory
 3. **Update this README** if adding a major new section
 4. **Update cross-references** in related documents